HRS Rebate vs Net Metering Ontario 2026: Decision Guide

 HRS Rebate vs Net Metering Ontario 2026: Which Path Wins for Your Home?

 Ontario solar buyers have two financial paths and generally have to choose one.
-The right answer depends on your roof, your battery, your hydro plan, and how you actually use power.
 Here is the side-by-side that gets you to the answer.

 ⚡ Quick Answer